United Way of Lancaster County recently changed its funding model. How is it different now and why the need for change?

 How will United Way of Lancaster County work toward achieving these Bold Goals?

-United Way of Lancaster County has invested in Community Impact Partnerships—groups of nonprofit organizations, schools, school districts, educational foundations, faith-based groups, businesses, and government—who have developed strategies to help us achieve our Four Bold Goals.
-We have invested in three-year grants to 17 Community Impact Partnerships made up of more than 100 individual organizations.
+United Way of Lancaster County has invested in Collective Impact Partnerships—groups of nonprofit organizations, schools, school districts, educational foundations, faith-based groups, businesses, and government—who have developed strategies to help us achieve our Four Bold Goals.
+We have invested in three-year grants to 17 Collective Impact Partnerships made up of more than 100 individual organizations.

-How do you select your Community Impact Partnerships?
+How do you select your Collective Impact Partnerships?

 A team of community volunteers, business leaders and United Way staff review proposals.
 Each proposal is evaluated on its merits and its alignment to our Four Bold Goals.
 The Collective Impact Committee (a commitee of our Board of Directors) makes final approvals of proposals received.